talkowski-lab/WGD/README.md

   -v OVERLAP, --overlap OVERLAP
                         Maximum tolerated blacklist overlap before excluding
                         bin
+  --oldBT               Boolean flag to indicate if you are using a bedtools
+                        version pre-2.24.0
 ```
 **Usage Notes:**
 - Input bam file must be coordinate-sorted and indexed.